-At the level 0 of this ladder, you give out an important (but free) artifact of moderate value in exchange for the visitor's email address.
-He gives his email address to get the free value product and enters your email list.
-This free artifact can be anything that gives just enough value and leaves the visitor wanting more.
+At the level 0 of this ladder, you give out an important (but free) product or service of moderate value in exchange for your lead or website visitor's email address.
+This way, you get to grow your contacts and leads database.

 For example, consider having just one product / service.
 This is an example of a flat business model without a value ladder.
-If a customer has less budget than the value of your single product / service, you will lose the sale.
-If the customer has more money to spend, the price of your product / service is too low for his budget.
-Thus, you leave money on the table.
+If a customer has a lower budget than the value of your single product / service, you will lose the sale.
+If the customer has more money to spend, the price of your product / service can be considered too low for their budget.

-With a Value Ladder, you ensure that clients of all budgets are served with an appropriate amount of value.
-It also gives you something to up-sell to clients already on a particular step of the ladder.
+With a value ladder, you ensure that leads of all budgets are served with products that they find value in.
+It also gives you something to up-sell to customers already purchasing something of low value from you.

-As clients climb up the value ladder, they pay more and your revenue increases.
+As clients climb up the value ladder, they pay more and your revenues go up.

 Your Value Ladder is the backbone of all your email marketing campaigns.

 At the bottom of this ladder are visitors who are not on your email list.
-They have just expressed interest in your brand by visiting your site and sharing your content.
+They have just expressed interest in your brand by visiting your website.

-However, to make them climb the value ladder, you need to first turn them into leads (i.e. get them on the first step of the ladder).
-At step 0 (bottom of the value ladder), you create something called as a “Lead Magnet”.
+However, to make them climb the value ladder, you need to first turn them into leads (i.e., get them on the first step of the ladder).
+At step 0 (bottom of the value ladder), you create something called a “Lead Magnet”.

-Once they're on your email list, you start them off with a welcome campaign drip series.
-After the w campaign, lead nurturing emails of different categories are sent help to inform, educate, and attract the customers to your higher value products.
+Once they're on your email list, you start them off with a welcome email campaign from your drip series.
+After the welcome campaign, lead nurturing emails of different kinds are sent to inform, educate, and attract the customers to your higher value products.

-At each step, you have to send a different set of emails that are designed to up-sell products at the next step of the ladder.
-As they read your emails and click through them, they will keep climbing the ladder.
+At each step, you have to send a different set of emails that are designed to up-sell products on the next step of the ladder.
+As they read your emails and click through them, your leads can keep climbing the ladder.

-This ladder is immensely helpful in various ways.
+This ladder is immensely helpful in sales and marketing.
 First, customers who are not ready to buy still have to be on the email list to receive updates on discounts.
 You just have to impress them with your content and make them aware of these offers.
-Once they're on the list, keep sharing great content and advertise higher-value products once a while.
+Once they're on the list, you can keep sharing great content and advertise higher-value products at regular intervals.

 Secondly, customers who have already bought something from you can receive regular product updates from your email list.
-You can market your products that are in the same price range that these customers have already spent money on.
+You can market other products that are in the same price range.

-Finally, customers towards the top end of the value ladder are already invested heavily in your brand.
+Finally, customers toward the top end of the value ladder are already invested heavily in your brand.
 They know your business inside out and they trust your brand.
-You can use these customers as beta testers to collect feedback for new features (and pricing) of your product / service.
+You can use these customers as beta testers to collect feedback for new features (and pricing) of your products / services.

 Once they share their feedback, you can work on it, make changes to your product / service, and open up the features to the rest of the customers.

-Also, this third class of customers can also be great candidates for evangelism and may even be turned into affiliates.
+Also, this third class of customers can be great candidates for brand evangelism, and may even be turned into affiliates.

-Every organization must sell more than one product, all of them increasing in value.
-This list of products with increasing prices is called the company's Value Ladder.
+Every organization must sell more than one product, each increasing in value.
+This list of products with increasing prices is called the company's value ladder.

 If your organization sells only one product, it's high time that you created a complete value ladder.

 Both Value Ladders and Email Marketing are complementary to one another.
 The first step of this ladder is usually a free product.
-Once the visitor becomes a lead, he steps on the first step of the ladder.
-Moving from first step to the second step will need the lead to become a paying customer.
-We can use email sequences to make the customer curious about the next level of products.
+Once the visitor becomes a lead, we can use email sequences to make the customer curious about the next level of products.

-Customers at different levels of the Value Ladder can be served with different types of email campaigns.
+Customers at different levels of the value ladder can be served with different types of email campaigns.
 Read our next chapter to learn about the various types of lead nurturing email campaigns.